easyw/kicad-action-tools/README.md

 - ### action_menu_move_to_layer
 A script to Move Selected Drawing(s) to chosen new Layer (available only in GAL)

+- ### action_positions
+A script to Generate Position Files for SMD, THD, Virtual, ALL

 ---
 ## action_menu_annular_check.py